adeo Travel · Independent Rail Tour

 The moments this trip is built around

-• Day 3One of England's most scenic rail journeys of the tour crosses Bodmin Moor and follows the rugged Cornish coastline to fishing villages such as St Ives or Penzance.
+• Day 3Scenic rail ride over Bodmin Moor and along the rugged Cornish coastline to fishing villages such as St Ives or Penzance.

 Included